kjaanhold/verbIQ/README.md

 ## 4. From the GUI that launched, go to corpora and install cmudict.

-## 5. Translate to arpabet using translator.py

-Run it and follow the commands, prints out the input word in arpabet.
+## 5. Run wcm.py (ie through terminal or IDE)
+`python wcm.py`

+After entering the word, the translation to ARPABET is done inside wcm.py, hence returning the score right away.